rust-lang/rust/data.md

 allow this by setting the overflowing element to explicitly be 0.
 However Rust will not allow you to create an enum where two variants.

-These reprs have no affect on struct or non-C-like enum.
+These reprs have no affect on a struct or non-C-like enum.